 This page gives information on transport available in the Orba area, including bus, train, motoring, taxis and tram services.
 It also offers info about Beniconnect airport transfers and airport parking.

-There is a public bus service from Orba to Dénia bus station run by Autocares Carrio which originally stopped at the junction of Calle Mayor and Avenida Americas.
-As of 4th October, the bus stop will be located at the roundabout on the west side of the village at the junction of the CV-715 and CV-718 (Fontilles).
+There is a public bus service from Orba to Dénia bus station run by Autocares Carrio from the bus stop at the roundabout on the west side of the village at the junction of the CV-715 and CV-718 (Fontilles).

-A transportation service to the bus stop will be enabled, available for people with difficulty of movement who want to take the bus.
-(You have to make an appointment with the police at 686427899).
+Transportation to the bus stop is available for people with difficulty of movement who want to take the bus.
+You have to make an appointment with the police at 686427899.

 The service runs from Jalon to Denia on Monday - Friday, 4 times daily.
 You can view the bus timetable at their website.
 The bus stops at several villages on the way, and also at La Marina Shopping Mall and Denia Hospital.
 Total journey time from Orba to Denia is approximately 50 minutes.